 For the Grand Chamber, the formulation of the claim (ie product vs. process) must not play (point 22 of the reasons).
 Otherwise, it would suffice to write skilfully and judiciously his claim to avoid exclusion ... which would be contrary to the objective pursued: respect for human dignity.

-So, products obtained through the use of human embryos must also be prohibited (even if after the filing date there is a method that does not use human embryos, point 33 to 35).
+So, products obtained through the use of human embryos should also be prohibited (even if after the deposit date there is a method that does not use human embryos, points 33 to 35).

 The question that arose was whether, in a predominantly non-surgical procedure, a "small interaction" with the human body (such as the injection of a contrast medium into a vein) should be excluded under the exclusion of "surgical methods" (A52 (4) CBE73 or A53 (c) EPC) even if its purpose was not to heal or maintain the person alive.